Skip to contents

 library(SeuratData)

-# Load example Seurat object with VisiumV1 data
+# Load example Seurat object with VisiumV1/VisiumV2 data (depends on your Seurat version)

 InstallData("stxBrain")